TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

    b.
 How are you going to illustrate the flow of control?

    c.
-What do you need to have up on the board to illustrate your mini-lesson, and who is in charge
-      of writing it out?
+What do you need to have up on the board to illustrate your mini-lesson, and who oversees writing it out?

    d.
 Where and how will you feature the output produced by your code segment?